-Apparently the couple arrived at their venue at 7:45 that evening, or should I say night.
-Which is fine I suppose, though some guests will get bored because ideally they would prefer to be in a room where the couple should be too, they are after all the focal point of the day, and it leaves the married couple starting from scratch when it comes to meeting and chatting once they do arrive, and if late then how long before they both sit for their meal?
+Apparently the couple arrived at their venue at 7:45 that evening.
+Or should I say night.
+Which is fine I suppose, though some guests will get bored.
+Ideally they would prefer to be in a room where the couple should be too.
+They are after all the focal point of the day.
+This can leave the married couple starting from scratch when it comes to meeting and chatting once they do arrive.
+And if late then how long before they both sit for their meal?

-I have always been of the opinion that if you pay for a drinks reception then that is where you should be, that is where the buzz is, that is where the fun is, this is where the married couple should be in my humble opinion, it’s always so very lively with a room buzzing around the newly married couple.
+I have always been of the opinion that if you pay for a drinks reception then that is where you should be. that is where the buzz is, that is where the fun is, this is where the married couple should be in my humble opinion.
+It’s always so very lively with a room buzzing around the newly married couple.

 I know with may client type that if I suggested driving for the guts of an hour to play posing in a field somewhere for an hour or two I’d get some raised eyebrows, and rightly so.
 The day can whizz by, enjoy most of it with those who have been invited to share your day.
 And I will document these moments in a set of natural pictures.
 In my vast experience it is the most enjoyable way to enjoy that day, and I have plenty of work to testify to that.